 - Choose the best time and format to display each ad;

-- Increase CPMs by targeting high-value audiences.
+Increase CPMs by targeting high-value audiences.

 7. Use Real-Time Analytics

-- Track impressions, clicks, and earnings instantly.
+- Track impressions, clicks, and revenue as they happen;

 8. Test and Iterate